Basher6079/CDDA-Service-Weapon-Redux/README.md

 ## Loading It

---Unlike in *Control*, this version of the Service Weapon runs on light batteries.
+~~Unlike in *Control*, this version of the Service Weapon runs on light batteries.
 This usually offers plenty of ammunition, especially with disposable batteries, because one shot from any form takes one charge off the battery.
 The fact that it spawns so rarely should make up for the ease of provisioning.

-Before settling on using batteries, I'd considered:
+~~Before settling on using batteries, I'd considered:

-* using UPS
+~~* using UPS
-  * something that would generally make sense
+~~  * something that would generally make sense
-  * something that would theoretically be available by the time you start raiding laboratories
-  * with that in mind, I felt like batteries offer a decent trade-off between "limited" ammunition and the need to wait (in this case – for the reload to finish)
+~~  * something that would theoretically be available by the time you start raiding laboratories ~~  * with that in mind, I felt like batteries offer a decent trade-off between "limited" ammunition and the need to wait (in this case – for the reload to finish)
-* using `ARTC_TIME`
+~~* using `ARTC_TIME`
-  * something that would be ideal for the Service Weapon, within the limitations of the game
-  * except for the fact that it apparently takes a long time to reload, something that doesn't fit in with the idea
+~~  * something that would be ideal for the Service Weapon, within the limitations of the game ~~  * except for the fact that it apparently takes a long time to reload, something that doesn't fit in with the idea

-The perfect solution would be JSONized auto-recharge effect, but we're still some ways away from it: the enchantment JSOnization project is underway, but its estimates of completion are unknown.--
+~~The perfect solution would be JSONized auto-recharge effect, but we're still some ways away from it: the enchantment JSOnization project is underway, but its estimates of completion are unknown.

 **Basher Edit:** It has an internal charge of 0-100.
 Different shots use different amounts of charge, and it freely recharges about 1 point every 2 seconds.